olekscode/BooksToRead/README.md

 # Books to Read

-This is the list of good (and not-so-good) books that I want to read &check;.
+This is the list of good (and not-so-good) books that I want to read.

 ## Contents